Rjesh2006/-cha-lang-C/cpp_pointers.md

-int *ip;     // Pointer to an integer double *dp;  // Pointer to a double float *fp;   // Pointer to a float char *ch;    // Pointer to a character
+int *ip;     // Pointer to an integer double *dp;  // Pointer to a double float *fp;   // Pointer to a float char *ch;    // Pointer to a characte
 Regardless of the data type, all pointers store memory addresses, represented as hexadecimal numbers.
 However, the type of the pointer variable determines the type of the data it points to.

 Example Usage: